The December 2016 Journal has been issued and will be finding its way to members via their chosen delivery method. This edition features:

 Ever wondered how all those records got into our CD's and booklets?, well very simply they were transcribed by NNWFHS members from the original records or copies of the originals onto Excel Spreadsheets.

-We have now completed two series of transcriptions of Burials [1813-1865] and Marriages [1754-1881] for all the parishes within the North Warwickshire area; work has now begun on the post 1754 Baptismal records.
+We have now completed two series of transcriptions, of Baptisms [1813-1911], Burials [1813-1865] and Marriages [1754-1881] for all the parishes within the North Warwickshire area; work has now begun on the post 1754 Baptismal records.
 They provide invaluable information for Family Historians and whilst you are transcribing you can gain an interesting insight to the popular names of the time.
 All of the previously transcribed records are now available for purchase in our online shop.
+Further, since September 2016, all our published transcriptions are available through FHS-online; members may access them for an additional subscription, costing £10 pa.
+Contact me for further information.

 Since there are many parishes to be completed and each register contains many entries, it would be a great help to the project team if we had a few volunteers to help us.
 The work is not onerous; it just needs a little concentration.
 In order to complete a transcription, it requires access to the filmed [Ancestry] or original [Warwickshire Record Office] registers, the ability to type the records into an Excel document [format provided], and a few hours of your time.